Homemade sushi, zero intimidation.

 What is the orange stuff on California rolls?

-While not featured in this recipe, California Rolls are sometimes served with a light coating of Tobiko, a flying fish roe, across the outside.
-This adds a salty flavor and slightly crunchy texture that many enjoy alongside the creaminess of the roll.
+While not featured in this recipe, California Rolls are sometimes served with a light coating of Tobiko (flying fish roe) on the outside.
+This adds a salty flavor and a slightly crunchy texture that many enjoy alongside the roll’s creaminess.

 Are California rolls considered raw?